rigetti/pyquil/docs/source/compiler.rst

 -----------------------------

 A ``QuantumComputer`` object supplied by the function ``pyquil.api.get_qc()`` comes equipped with a connection to a Rigetti Quil compiler.
-If the object is called ``qc``, then this can be accessed using the instance method ``.compile()``, as in the following:
+This can be accessed using the instance method ``.compile()``, as in the following:

 .. code:: python